 Elected governor of New York in 1874, he continued building his reputation for reform by attacking and breaking the "Canal Ring," individuals whom had made millions of dollars illegally from contracts for the repair and extension of the state's lucrative canals.

 Samuel Tilden died in 1884 in Yonkers, NY.
 In his will he left 3 million dollars toward the establishment a free public library in New York City.
 In 1895 this trust was joined with the Astor and Lenox libraries to form the New York Public Library.

-In 1917, after being known initially as Camp Rockaway, then Fort Funston, Fort Tilden was renamed in his honor.
+In 1917, after being known initially as Camp Rockaway, Fort Tilden was renamed in his honor.